jsaj/Multi_DES/README.rst

 DSSC
 ========

 DSSC is a supervised method that uses dynamic selection techniques to perform cross-project defect prediction.
-This method is centered on techniques from the DESlib [1]_ library, as well as machine learning algorithms available in the scikit-learn_[2]_ API.
+This method is centered on techniques from the DESlib [1]_ library, as well as machine learning algorithms available in the scikit-learn_ API.

 Internally, DSSC requires some processes to be performed before training and prediction.
 DSSC requires the following: